NuLink-network/docs/product/nulink_worker.md

 ```

 #### Initialize Node Configuration
-This step creates and stores the PRE node configuration, and only needs to be run once.
+This step creates and stores the NuLink worker node configuration, and only needs to be run once.

 ```shell
 $ docker run -it --restart on-failure \